-Kerecis® Omega3 Wound is an intact fish skin graft that is identical to human skin and is used for tissue regeneration.
+Kerecis® Omega3 Wound is a fish-skin graft that is homologous to human skin and is used for tissue regeneration.
 The fish skin is a natural microbial barrier.

 • Natural microbial barrier